wanman/mailcow/README.md

 After the installation, visit your dashboard @ **https://hostname.example.com**, use the logged credentials in `./installer.log`

-Remember to create an alias- or a mailbox for `postmaster`.
+Remember to create an alias or a mailbox for `postmaster`.

 Again, please check you setup all DNS records accordingly.